 High Speed Line Zuid

-The HSL-Zuid project is the largest public-private partnership contract ever awarded by the Dutch government and one of the largest high-speed railway projects in Europe to date.Scroll to find out more
+HSL Zuid is a key part of the European High-speed Rail Network, connecting Rotterdam, Amsterdam and Schiphol to multiple destinations across Europe.
+The project was the largest public-private partnership contract awarded by the Dutch government at the time and is one of the largest high-speed railway projects in Europe.

 Comprehensive financial and development solutions were required to successfully deliver the concession.
 Each member of the Infraspeed B.V consortium brings a wealth of knowledge and expertise to the table, having previously delivered complex financial, design, construction, operations and maintenance works for complex rail projects around the world.

 Therefore, through fostering collaborative relationships with multiple skilled parties and the client throughout the project lifecycle, Invesis was able to support the Ministry of Transport, Public Works and Water in delivering a vital piece of infrastructure that will help boost the Netherlands economy and substantially improve its transportation system.

 By using the PPP contract approach and partnering with the Infraspeed b.v consortium, the project…

 - was specially designed for trains to reach a maximum speed of 300km/hour, the line has reduced travel time between Amsterdam and Rotterdam to approximately 35 minutes, compared to the previous travel time of around one hour